lxkuz/treasure-island/README.md

 If we change `path` or `name` of parent `Page` it leads to all children update in order to compose correct full path and IDs for everyone.

+## Pros Of The Implementation

+* All project code structure made to be tiny and easy to support:
+* Single DB structure with one table only
+* Minimum DB queries during site map rendering (FYI: I use `#find_each` to iterate on data.
+So in case of huge data set ActiveRecord will use loading in batches to minimize amount of generated ruby objects and limit memory consuming)
+* Site map tree structure is making into `SiteMapPresenter` by one loop so its efficiency is O(n)
+* Site map tree data structure comes from API endpoint.
+It makes client rendering easy with only two React components.
+* `useFetch` is elegand solution for making AJAX call and get data for SiteMap component
+* End-To-End testing with capybara, selenium and schrome driver helps to cover all the process with tests

 ## How To Start

+To start web server:
 `bundle install`
 `bundle exec rake db:create db:migrate db:seed`
 `bundle exec rails s`